Yshayy/not-my-problem-talk/slides/first.md

 ## Resiliency

+* The network can failed
-* We want to retry failed requests against our other microservices (users, email)
+* We want to retry failed requests
+* Let's add Polly

 ---

-# What about Authentication?
+# What about AuthN/Z?

 ---

-Authentication

-* We want to allow sending email from allowed users
+## AuthN/Z

-* We'll use JWT token for authentication and validation them against OIDC provider
+* We'll use JWT token

----

-# What about Authorization?

----

-## Authorization

-* We want to allow only users with admin permission the capability to send email
+* Add picture

 ---